- Bats Right, Throws Right

 In Game 7 of the 2003 ALCS against the New York Yankees, Grady Little allowed Pedro Martinez to pitch into the late innings despite many fans pleading for the use of the bullpen.
 But by that time Kim had already been shut down for the year.
 It may be that Little would have left Pedro in under any circumstances but it may also have been related to having a bullpen he did not trust.

 Kim was on the provisional roster for South Korea for the 2009 World Baseball Classic but lost his passport and was unable to acquire a new one before the final rosters were due, forcing him to miss the cut for the tournament.
-Kim signed with the Rakuten Golden Eagles in Japan for 2011 but had not made it out of the minors.
+Kim signed with the Rakuten Golden Eagles in Japan for 2011 but did not make it out of the minors.
 In 2012, he came back to South Korea, and signed with the Nexen Heroes.
+As of January 2019, he was still active, pitching for the Melbourne Aces of the Australian Baseball League.

 - NL All-Star (2002)